Vivek Ramaswamy accuses Trump of making a ‘false promise’ in not repealing Obamacare

-Republican presidential hopeful Vivek Ramaswamy swiped at former President Donald Trump on Thursday for failing to repeal and replace the health care overhaul championed by his predecessor, President Barack Obama.
+Republican presidential hopeful Vivek Ramaswamy swiped at former President Donald Trump on Thursday for failing to repeal and replace the health care overhaul championed by his predecessor, former President Barack Obama.

 “I am never somebody who will make a false promise,” Ramaswamy said at an event in a suburb of Columbus, Ohio.
 “My friend Donald Trump promised us: repeal and replace Obamacare.
 Eight years later, did it happen?
 No, it did not.
 It is a false promise if it is contingent on Congress.”